-If you need help to understand the information in this policy please contact Mahogany Rise Primary School.
+If you need help to understand the information in this policy, please contact Mahogany Rise Primary School on 03 9786 3211 or mahogany.rise.ps@education.vic.gov.au.

 PURPOSE

 The purpose of this policy is to outline the procedures our school has in place to respond to complaints or concerns relating to child abuse and to ensure that all staff and members of our school community understand and follow the various legal obligations that apply to the reporting of child abuse to relevant authorities.